 Candidates are encouraged to seek counseling before selecting courses.
 Students may contact the allied health counselor at 647-6062 or the coordinator of the desired allied health program directly.
-For admission information and application to a specific allied health program, including the admission selection criteria for that program, contact the Admissions Office at 647-6140.
+For admission information and application to a specific allied health program, including the admission selection criteria for that program, contact the Admissions Office at (860) 647-6140 or the Health Careers Office at 647-6236.